Quick Answer

 Q: BCG lagwa diya toh TB nahi hoga?

 A: BCG provides partial protection, especially against severe forms like TB meningitis.
-But it doesn't fully prevent lung TB.
+But it doesn’t fully prevent lung TB.
 Even vaccinated children can get TB if exposed.
 BCG scar is not guarantee of immunity.
 If child has symptoms or exposure, still get tested.
-BCG is important but not 100% protection.
+BCG is important but does not give full protection.

 Q: TB ka ilaj FREE hota hai kya?

 A: YES!
-TB diagnosis and treatment is completely FREE under government DOTS program.
-Available at government hospitals, PHCs, DOTS centers.
+TB diagnosis and treatment is FREE under the government’s National TB Elimination Programme (NTEP).
+Available at government hospitals, PHCs, and DOTS/treatment centers.
 Treatment includes all medicines for 6 months.
 Also Nikshay Poshan Yojana provides Rs 500/month nutrition support.
 Register at any government TB center.

 Q: Bachche ko TB hai.
 Kya school bhej sakte hain?